justin2004/weblog/DRAFTS/fused_edges/README.md

 ```ttl
 :venueName  owl:propertyChainAxiom  ( :occursIn  :name ) .
 ```
-And if you have an OWL 2 reasoner active you can just query using the shortcut
+And if you have an OWL 2 reasoner active you can just query using the shortcut you just defined
 ```sparql
 ?event :venueName ?venue_name .
 ```